 Name and acronym Museo de Biología de la Universidad Central de Venezuela.
-MBUCV-V Institution Universidad Central de Venezuela, Facultad de Ciencias, Instituto de Zoología y Ecología Tropical, Centro MBUCV Address Avenida Paseo Los Ilustres, Los Chaguaramos, Caracas, Venezuela.
+Ivalile and actoriyin MBUCV-V Institution Universidad Central de Venezuela, Facultad de Ciencias, Instituto de Zoología y Ecología Tropical, Centro MBUCV Address Avenida Paseo Los Ilustres, Los Chaguaramos, Caracas, Venezuela.
 Apartado 47058 Curator(s) and contact(s) Ana Bonilla (Curator) ana.bonilla@ciens.ucv.ve Alberto Marcano (Technician) alberto.marcano@ciens.ucv.ve Website izt.ciens.ucv.ve/mbucv/peces/ mail: peces.mbucv@gmail.com Year of foundation In 1949, Museo de Biología de la Universidad Central de Venezuela (MBUCV) is founded.
 In 1958, is ascribed to Facultad de Ciencias, UCV.
 From 1965, is part of IZET, UCV Facilities and area of the collection Facilities of the collection comprise a storage area of 125 m 2 with 15 rolling shelves, and 12 wooden and 6 metal shelves, fixed.
 Additionally, has an external area for washing and separating samples and a deposit.
 Storage area has a large meson where the cataloging process is carried out, and also is used for visitors work.
 Number of visitor per year (2015, 2016, 2107) Very few in the last years.
 2 visitor/year in average Number of loans per year (2015, 2016, 2017) Very few in the last years.
-10 lots/year in average Specimens habitat Freshwater 99.16% Marine and others 0.84% Specimens origin Mostly from Venezuela and from the Orinoco River basin, and some lots from other countries: Brazil, Colombia, Ecuador, Peru, Guyana, Suriname, Trinidad and Tobago, Panama, Bolivia, Argentina, Chile, French Guiana, Guatemala, Nicaragua and Uruguay Current cataloging method Traditional method, with books of catalog and a digital databases, using Microsoft Office Excel 2007 Total number of lots and number of lots from Neotropical Total 35,784 cataloged lots, 35.605 from Neotropical region region Total number of specimens and number of specimens from Total 392,619 specimens, 391,531 from Neotropical region Neotropical region Total number of holotypes and number of holotypes from Total 128 Holotypes lots, all from the Neotropical region Neotropical region Total number of paratypes and number of paratypes from Total 548 Paratypes lots, all from the Neotropical region Neotropical region Number of tissue samples from Neotropical fishes Number of tissue samples from Neotropical fishes Number of C&S specimens 2,399 specimens C&S
+2 visitor/year in average Very few in the last years.
+10 lots/year in average Specimens habitat Freshwater 99.16% Marine and others 0.84% Specimens origin Mostly from Venezuela and from the Orinoco River basin, and some lots from other countries: Brazil, Colombia, Ecuador, Peru, Guyana, Suriname, Trinidad and Tobago, Panama, Bolivia, Argentina, Chile, French Guiana, Guatemala, Nicaragua and Uruguay Current cataloging method Traditional method, with books of catalog and a digital databases, using Microsoft Office Excel 2007 Total number of lots and number of lots from Neotropical region Total 35,784 cataloged lots, 35.605 from Neotropical region Total number of specimens and number of specimens from Total 392,619 specimens, 391,531 from Neotropical region Neotropical region Total number of holotypes and number of holotypes from Total 128 Holotypes lots, all from the Neotropical region Neotropical region Total number of paratypes and number of paratypes from Total 548 Paratypes lots, all from the Neotropical region Neotropical region Number of tissue samples from Neotropical fishes Number of C&S specimens 2,399 specimens C&S Number of dry skeleton specimens Nearly 350 specimens